 The NIH estimates that 40% to 60% of women and 12% of men suffer a urinary tract infection (UTI) at least once in their lives.
 A UTI creates uncomfortable symptoms — including painful urination and a persistent urge to urinate — that Dr. Steven Manning and his team at AccessMedicine resolve with antibiotics and other therapies.
-If you live in Williamston, North Carolina, or surrounding areas, come to AccessMedicine for UTI treatment as part of your direct primary care subscription.
+If you live in Williamston, or Washington, North Carolina, come to AccessMedicine for UTI treatment as part of your direct primary care subscription.
 Call the supportive AccessMedicine Staff, or book your own consultation online.

 A UTI is a bacterial infection that usually affects the bladder but may involve any part of your urinary tract system.
 You can get a UTI in your urethra (passage through which you excrete urine), ureters (tubes from your kidneys to your urethra), and your kidneys (organs that produce urine).

 Women are more susceptible to UTIs than men are, in part because their urethras are shorter.
 Women often get more than one UTI over the course of a lifetime.
 Genes may be involved, too.